vahyno/tunely/docs/sprint1.md

 1. Make sure `mongod` is running in a tab of your terminal.

-1. Run `node seed.js`.

-1. Resolve any errors you encounter.
+1. Run `node seed.js` in another terminal tab.
+Resolve any errors you encounter.

 <details><summary>hint: <code>error connect ECONNREFUSED</code></summary>
 If you see an error like: